SHC - Secure Hosted Checkout

 The error response definitions are:

-• The subclass of error that was returned.
-The valid values are:
+• code: the subclass of error that was returned.
+The valid values are

 • INVALID_EXPIRY_DATE